What is the BRC, or what is the British Retail Consortium?

 Obtaining and maintaining certification through iMIS Food

 Obtaining certification is not easy.
 You must meet many requirements.
 By working with our solution iMIS Food it is easier to obtain and maintain your BRC certification. iMIS Food is the abbreviation for Integrated Management & Information Systems – for Food Safety and .
-In other words, an integrated management information system for food quality assurance.
+In other words, an integrated management information system for assurance.
 You can read more about the possibilities of iMIS Food on this page.

 Different standards compared to BRC: IFS and FSSC 22000